 Since COVID-19 began changing life as we all know it, therapists and addiction counselors all over the country are starting to see more and more people turning to drugs, alcohol and addictive behaviors to cope during this time of increased fear, stress, isolation, and uncertainty.
 We are also seeing an unfortunate uptick in the relapse rates of people in recovery from various addictions.
 We are seeing this with alcohol (the sale of which has spiked dramatically in recent weeks), prescription drugs, street drugs, sex addictions (especially porn addiction), and gaming addictions.
-Just among the clients I meet with via online therapy in the last two weeks, I’ve seen three relapses.
+Just among the clients I have met with via online therapy in the last two weeks, I’ve seen three relapses.

 Why is This Happening?

 To those of us in the fields of mental health and addiction, this is all sadly predictable.
-All of the uncomfortable and unpleasant facets of life during this pandemic contribute to addiction and relapse: Isolation, lack of structure, fear, and uncertainty, and hopelessness.
+All of the uncomfortable and unpleasant facets of life during this pandemic contribute to addiction and relapse: Isolation, lack of structure, fear, uncertainty, and hopelessness.

 Isolation and Loneliness